Accountants Reaction to Snap General Election

-Accountants and business groups were quick to react to Theresa May’s decision to call a General Election and considered that five different aspects of the economy could be affected.
+Accountants have been quick to react to Theresa May’s call for a snap General Election.
+This post covers five aspects of the economy that could be affected.

-The progress towards MTD has already suffered a number of setbacks and tax professionals pointed out that the election will increase further the delays toward full implementation.
-For example, a number of regulations due to come before parliament were shelved until after the election and the Treasury Select Committee has called off further meetings scheduled to take evidence from a range of businesses.
-Some accountants expressed the desire that the election was a good reason to scrap MTD altogether while others pointed out that its long term future was dependant on who won the election.
-Within days of the election being announced, MTD became a political football with the Labour leader Jeremy Corbyn announcing that, if elected, he would pare down MTD and could consider scrapping it altogether.
+The progress towards MTD has already suffered a number of setbacks and tax professionals say the election will only cause further delays.
+For example, a number of regulations due to come before parliament have been shelved until after the election.
+The Treasury Select Committee has called off further meetings scheduled to take evidence from a range of businesses.
+Some accountants say the election is a good reason to scrap MTD altogether while others are of the opinion that its long term future is dependent on who wins the election.
+Labour leader Jeremy Corbyn states that, if elected, he will pare down MTD and consider scrapping it altogether.

-The Chancellor had indicated that the next Budget would be in November 2017.
-However, there is no certainty that he would retain his post, even assuming that the Conservative party won the election, as predicted by many political pundits.
-A number of tax professionals considered that, if a different person was appointed as Chancellor, there was every possibility of an emergency budget being called soon after the election.
+The Chancellor has said the next Budget will be in November 2017, however there is no guarantee that he will retain his post even if the Conservative party win.
+A number of accountants think that if a different person is appointed as Chancellor, an emergency budget may be called soon after the election.

-This was going through its second reading when the snap election was announced.
-The Finance Bill is so complex that it seemed unlikely to be completed before parliament rose.
-Opinions were divided as to whether it would mean that the Bill would be watered down to a few clauses to get it through in time or put on ice until after the election.
+The finance bill was going through its second reading when the snap election was announced.
+The Bill is so complex that it seemed unlikely to be complete before parliament rose.
+Opinions are divided as to whether the Bill will be reduced to a few clauses to meet the deadline or put on ice until after the election.

-This was another area which caused a lot of comments on social media as accountants reacted to the news of the snap election.
-The Labour Party had pledged to retain the triple lock, whereas there is uncertainty about the Conservative Party’s current position.
-Comments included queries about whether tax locks would be mentioned in the Conservative’s manifesto or whether the election would be an opportunity for them to abandon the pension lock.
+This topic has sparked a lot of activity on social media.
+The Labour Party has pledged to retain the triple lock, whereas the Conservative Party’s position is still unknown.
+Comments query whether tax locks will be mentioned in the Conservative’s manifesto or whether the election will be an opportunity for them to abandon the pension lock.

-Opinion was divided about how exports would be affected by the election.
-Depending on who won, the decision may affect whether a hard or a soft Brexit option was taken.
-A Conservative win would strengthen negotiations with the EU, whereas a win by an opposition party could well re-open the referendum debate.
+Opinions are divided about how exports may be affected by this election.
+The decision regarding whether a hard or a soft Brexit option is taken will depend on who wins.
+A Conservative win will strengthen negotiations with the EU.
+Alternatively, a win by an opposition party may result in the referendum debate being re-opened.